Mentor Teacher Credential Pilot

 Step 1: Apply and Join a Cohort

-Eligible educators submit an application and are placed into a program cohort.
+Eligible educators submit an application.
+If selected, educators are placed into a program cohort.

 Step 2: Attend Virtual Orientation